cch123/elasticsql/readme.md

 Warning
 ------------
-To use this tool, you need to understand the term and match phrase of elasticsearch.
+To use this tool, you need to understand the term query and match phrase query of elasticsearch.

-Setting a field to analyzed or not analyzed will get different result.
+Setting a field to analyzed or not analyzed will get different results.

 Details
 ------------